couchbaselabs/cbfg/src/cbfg/README-req-res.md

 Caller made an ill-formed request (such as missing a parameter).
 More information may be available in the :status-info key/value.

+:failed

+Means some server-side failure, as opposed to invalid request inputs, similar to 5xx HTTP.

 :mismatch

 Caller made a correctly formed request, but which isn't currently